-Technical support for the systems and network is currently out-sourced to Vector Technology for our PC's and network administration, Netcom Group for voice communications and SBC liaison.
-The Business Manager and School Principal coordinate vendor services and maintenance contracts.
+Technical support for the systems and network is currently out-sourced to Vector Technology for our PC's and network administration, 123 Net for voice communications and SBC liaison.
+The School Principal along with the Director of Maintenance and Operations coordinate vendor services and maintenance contracts.

 Our current software is being purchased through Educational Resources utilizing the educational pricing.
-Software in use includes Windows 10, Google Apps for Education, and Vipre.
+Software in use includes Windows 10, Google Workspace for Education Fundamentals, Bark, and VIPRE.